leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb10.md

 ./overlay.sh
 ```

 Any USB/UART bridge based on the FTDI FT232RL IC should work without any additional software installation.
-For instance, [[CON:SERIALxxCON|SERIALxxCON]] has a serial interface of this type.
+For instance, [SERIALxxCON](/Machine/Groups/CON/serialxxcon) has a serial interface of this type.
 Note that BeagleBone Black may not recognize the device if you plug it after system boot.
 So make sure to plug the USB/UART bridge before turnig on the single-board computer.

 ### SPIxCONV